 sudo dpkg-reconfigure ttf-mscorefonts-installer

-Fonts not appearing in applications: Some applications cache font lists and may not immediately detect new fonts.
-Close and reopen the application, or rebuild the system font cache with sudo fc-cache -fv as shown above.
+Some applications cache font lists and may not immediately detect new fonts.
+Close and reopen the application, or rebuild the system font cache:

-If you no longer need the Microsoft fonts, remove them with the following command:
+If you no longer need the Microsoft fonts, remove them with the following commands:

 Conclusion